Cwmmawr and Coedbach…

 Despite a wish to recreate the whole branch with its distinctive low bridges and intimate level crossings I recognised that I would be more likely to find a home for a shelf layout, and a compact one at that - so the main focus in sketching were schemes that depicted either Cwmmawr or Coed-Bach in some form.

 Shuffling loads and empties may not set the operational world on fire, but it is the movement of these distinctive, characterful red and grey wagons themselves that is the focus here.
-The display, the dance if you like.
-I could see this layout displayed on the shelf, but then brought down to the desk or table to be enjoyed in a game like manner, perhaps shared with a friend over a good coffee (or beer).
+I could see this layout displayed on the shelf, then brought down to the desk or table to be enjoyed in a game like manner, perhaps shared with a friend over a good coffee (or beer).
 A talking point, an enabler to collaboration and the catalyst to flowing conversation.

 Until next time more soon…